bmukesh23/Splice/README.md

 Explore the possibilities with our app, Splice:

--**User Authentication**: By using Appwrite's email verification functionality for enhancing user authentication, it ensures that all user accounts are associated with valid and verified email addresses.
+- **User Authentication**: By using Appwrite's email verification functionality for enhancing user authentication, it ensures that all user accounts are associated with valid and verified email addresses.

 - **View Profiles**: Get to know yourself and others by viewing profile details effortlessly.